pleabargain/EnglishHelpsYourCareer/idioms.md

 # Hale and hearty
 *  Someone who is hale and hearty is in very good health.
 # Half a mind
-*  If you have half a mind to do something, you haven't decided to do it, but are thinking seriously about doing it.<br />
+*  If you have half a mind to do something, you haven't decided to do it, but are thinking seriously about doing it.
 # Half-baked
 *  A half-baked idea or scheme hasn't not been thought through or planned very well.
 # Hammer and tongs